mrcsgh/Planes-detection-satellite-images/README.md

 ### 2.3 Training and detection
 In the `yolo_detect.ipynb` notebook, the model is trained for 50 epochs, then the best result obtained is loaded and applied to detect airplanes in new satellite images.

+### 2.4 Print the Results
+Seven images were used to evaluate the model:
+- 5 with airplanes (17 in total)
+- 2 without airplanes

+**Correctly detected 16 out of 17 airplanes.**
 > Note: It is not necessary to preprocess the images to test the model.